Property insight by real-estate-guy.com

 You cannot own private residential property, house, building or land locally or overseas.

-The below chart determine the calculation for how much EHG you will be granted.
+The below chart determines the calculation for how much EHG you will be granted.

 Up to a maximum grant of $40,000 depending on your income.